armandofox/audience1st/_posts/2017-11-04-walkup-sales.md

 Then in the rightmost column, you can enter payment:

-* To accept a cash payment, take the customer's money and select _Cash
-* or Zero-Revenue_, then click _Record Cash Payment or Zero Revenue
-* Transaction_.
-(The latter option allows you to use the walkup screen
-* to issue comps, though we don't advise it because then you have no way
-* to track who used the comp.)
+* To accept a cash payment, take the customer's money and select _Cash or Zero-Revenue_, then click _Record Cash Payment or Zero Revenue Transaction_.
+(The latter option allows you to use the walkup screen to issue comps, though we don't advise it because then you have no way to track who used the comp.)

-* To accept a check, select _Check_ and optionally enter the check
-* number or other info, then click _Record Check Payment_.
+* To accept a check, select _Check_ and optionally enter the check number or other info, then click _Record Check Payment_.

-* To accept a credit card if you **do not** have a swipe reader, select
-* _Credit Card_, then enter the credit card information (CVV code in the
-* red field, followed by first and last name, card number, and
-* expiration date), then click _Charge Credit Card_.
+* To accept a credit card if you **do not** have a swipe reader, select _Credit Card_, then enter the credit card information (CVV code in the red field, followed by first and last name, card number, and expiration date), then click _Charge Credit Card_.

-* To accept a credit card payment if you **do have** a MagTek 2104-0108
+* To accept a credit card payment if you **do have** a a [card swipe reader](../setup/using-a-credit-card-swipe.html), **you must** still manually enter the CVV code in the red field
-* or compatible (3-track reader that emulates an unencrypted USB
-* keyboard), **first** manually enter the CVV code in the red field
-* (since this code number is not present on the magnetic stripe),
+(since this code number is not present on the magnetic stripe).
-* **then** swipe the credit card through the reader to record the
+Then swipe the credit card through the reader to record the charge.
-* charge.

 After every walkup sale, the available-seat count and walkup-sales count are adjusted.